Django Tutorial Part 11: Deploying Django to production

 Then save your settings and commit them to your Github repo and to Heroku:

-git add -A git commit -m 'Update ALLOWED_HOSTS with site and development server URL' git push origin master git push heroku master
+git add -A git commit -m 'Update ALLOWED_HOSTS with site and development server URL' git push origin main git push heroku main

 The Heroku client provides a few tools for debugging:

-heroku logs # Show current logs heroku logs --tail # Show current logs and keep updating with any new results heroku config:set DEBUG_COLLECTSTATIC=1 # Add additional logging for collectstatic (this tool is run automatically during a build) heroku ps #Display dyno status
+# Show current logs heroku logs # Show current logs and keep updating with any new results heroku logs --tail # Add additional logging for collectstatic (this tool is run automatically during a build) heroku config:set DEBUG_COLLECTSTATIC=1 # Display dyno status heroku ps

 If you need more information than these can provide you will need to start looking into Django Logging.